openimsdk/openkf/CONTRIBUTING.md

 #### CI actions

-We host CI on [GitHub Actions](https://github.com/OpenIMSDK/OpenFY/actions), we will make sure PR pass tests before we can merge it.
+We host CI on [GitHub Actions](https://github.com/OpenIMSDK/OpenKF/actions), we will make sure PR pass tests before we can merge it.

 These two kind of tests: `lint` and `unit test`

-`lint` tests if your code matches our code conventions, please consult [golangci-lint](https://golangci-lint.run/) and [lint config](https://github.com/OpenIMSDK/OpenFY/blob/main/.golangci.yml)
+`lint` tests if your code matches our code conventions, please consult [golangci-lint](https://golangci-lint.run/) and [lint config](https://github.com/OpenIMSDK/OpenKF/blob/main/.golangci.yml)

 > **Note**
 >
 > You can use the [Makefile](./Makefile)  to run Lint with the command `make lint`.

-`unit test` runs all the test in code, and the code coverage should not less than 60 percent, record us in [codeclimate](https://codeclimate.com/github/OpenIMSDK/OpenFY) OpenFY the unit test coverage data.
+`unit test` runs all the test in code, and the code coverage should not less than 60 percent, record us in [codeclimate](https://codeclimate.com/github/OpenIMSDK/OpenKF) OpenKF the unit test coverage data.

 > **Note**